Guide to Using the RIBA Plan of Work for Your Self-Build (2025 Update)

-We help Maximize Your Rental Income with Sustainable Rural Home Designs, provided by RIBA Chartered Architects.
+We help Maximise Your Rental Income with Eco-homes and Luxury Holiday Homes, provided by RIBA Chartered Architects.

 The main reason to engage an architect isn't just for their design skills, though that is undeniably important.
 More critically, architects play a key role in managing and delivering your project on time and within budget.
-Their expertise in coordinating the process better ensures a progression from concept to completion, while effectively addressing any challenges that may arise.

-The Purpose of the RIBA Plan of Works
+The Purpose of the RIBA Plan of Works for Small Projects

 0. Strategic Definition

-At this stage, the primary goal is to identify the client’s business case and develop a strategic brief.
+At this Stage, the primary goal is to identify the client’s business/ personal case and develop a strategic brief.
 For instance, clients may be looking to either start or expand a holiday home business, with a focus on understanding how their vision aligns with market demand, operational feasibility, and long-term goals.
-Some clients may already own land and want to maximise its potential, while others might be in the exploratory phase—seeking opportunities to acquire land or assess what is feasible based on location, budget, and regulatory constraints.
+Some clients may already own underutilised land and want to maximise its potential, while others might be in the exploratory phase—seeking opportunities to acquire land or assess what is feasible based on location, budget, and regulatory constraints.
 This stage is crucial for setting a clear foundation for the project, ensuring that both client and architect share a common vision before moving into design and development.

 Gantt Charts for Small Projects: Enhancing Design Management Efficiency